NKkrisz/HomeLab/README.md

 - Probably rebrand/rename this repository in the future as it's now more general tech things I do
 - Add a markdown file linking to guides I made or copy them over to here
 - **Make a history thing of my past homelab / projects!**
+- Make a list of websites I like to use
 ### Steam Deck
 - **Add some of C418's music to the Steam Deck "Decky" Audio Loader plugin?
 [Decky_Audio_Packs Repository WIP](https://github.com/NKkrisz/Decky_Audio_Packs)**
 - Make post about average r/SteamDeck_2 user (compilation of previous polls' results)